mrjjwright/NoSQLite/README.md

 * Running inside a SQLite `begin transaction`, `commit` whenever it makes sense.
 * Running everything in smart batches when possible, never using unnecessary memory.

 I am constantly studying SQLite best practices and other implementations to see what I can pull over.
-I use this library for a production app and need optimum performance SQLite performance.
+I use this library for a production app and need optimum SQLite performance.

 Other goals
 ---------------